 James Honell -

 Coach Honell has been involved with the sport of Track and Field his entire life as both a competitor and a coach.
 He received his Bachelor's Degree in Physical Education and Recreation and then his Master's Degree in Education.
 He has coached at both the College and the High School levels in Southern California, coaching Cross Country, Sprints, Hurdles, and Jumps.
 The past 6 seasons he has coached the Long and Triple Jumps at Bishop Kelly High School.
 He has helped qualify numerous athletes for the state meet where he has had 20 State medalists including the 3 State Girls Long Jump Champions.
 This past season his Girls finished 1st,2nd, 3rd, and 5th in the Long Jump at State.
 His athlete also holds the State 4A Record with a jump of 18' 10".
 Last season the 400m was added to his responsibilities.
 The last summers Coach Honell and the staff guided 6 athletes to All-American Honors in the Heptathlon, Decathlon, High Jump 2K SteepleChase, and the 200 Hurdles at the Junior Olympics.
 Overall the club has seen 6 All-Americans in the last 4 summers.
 Coach Honell is a USATF Level 2 Certified Coach in Sprints/Hurdles/Relays.
 Coach Honell is also very active in the Snake River Association of USA Track and Field.
 He is the Club Chair, and a member of the Youth Committee.
-Coach Honell's primary events are Combined Events, Hurdles, and Jumps
+Coach Honell works with all event groups but his primary focus is the multi's and hurdles.

 A native Idahoan, Rich graduated from Meridian High School in 1984 where he played basketball, soccer, and ran track.
 He attended Boise State University earning a degree in Entrepreneurial Business.
 Rich has coached youth athletics for the past 30 years.
 He has coached baseball, soccer, football, basketball and even golf.
 The 2018 season was his first coaching track, but his experience as a coach was invaluable to our program.
 He is passionate about working with the athletes on the track and teaching proper, safe lifting techniques in the weight room.
 Coach Rich has his USATF Level 1 Coaching Certification Coach Rich's primary event is the Sprints.
 He will also continue to work with Weight Training and our adaptive athletes.